avemilia/tc-pl4-exercises/README.md

-Here shall reside the exercises from "The C++ Programming Language" by Stroustrup, ISBN 9780321958327.
+Here shall reside the selected set of exercises from "The C++ Programming Language" by Stroustrup, ISBN 9780321958327.

 Exercise descriptions are copied in translation units, so they are greppable.